 The answer isn’t all that easy.
 It’s not just… here’s this one perfect cleaner and that’s all you should use.

 One of them is white vinegar diluted with water.

 Not baking soda and vinegar.
 Baking soda is not a great option for cleaning a carpet because, though it’s extremely fine, it’s still gritty and will damage the natural fibers.

 The chalkiness also settles deep within the rug, leaving it caked and chalky without a real way to get it out.

-Vinegar, on the other hand, is mildly acidic (which is good for Oriental rug cleaning) and effective at removing odors that get trapped in wool (very easily, we might add).
+Vinegar, on the other hand, is mildly acidic (which is good for Persian or Oriental rug cleaning) and effective at removing odors that get trapped in wool (very easily, we might add).

 Castille soap is another great cleaner for wool and silk rugs.

-Castille soap is fairly mild, and Ph neutral, yet a very effective cleaning agent, making it one of the best cleaners for delicate Persian and Oriental rugs.
+Castille soap is fairly mild, and Ph neutral, yet a very effective cleaning agent, making it one of the best cleaners for delicate Persian rugs.

 Despite what you might think, you don’t actually need a ton of suds and soaps to clean a rug.
 Foaming agents aren’t necessarily cleaning your rug.
 In fact, if it’s an alkaline based cleaner (like an enzyme cleaner) it’ll actually damage your rug by draining the colors (so will hot or even warm water).

 While Ph cleaners are a safe way to go, you get an even better clean with an acidic cleaner (and cold water).